SPH Counseling

 Is counseling right for me?

 The decision to seek counseling is an individual choice.
 People come to counseling for a variety of reasons.
-Some come to deal with long-standing psychological issues, or problems with anxiety or depression.
+Some come to address long-standing issues, or problems with anxiety or depression.
 Others come in response to unexpected changes in their lives, such as a divorce or work transitions.
-Many seek the advice of a counselor as they pursue their own personal evolution and growth.
-Counseling can provide insight, support, and strategies for all kinds of life challenges.
-Counseling can also help with such issues as conflict, grief, stress management, body-image issues, trauma, and general life transitions.
-Counseling can be appropriate for those interested in getting the most out of their life by taking responsibility, creating greater self-awareness, and working toward positive change in their lives.
+Many seek the insight of a counselor as they pursue their own evolution and growth.
+Counseling can provide feedback, support, and strategies for a variety of challenges.
+It can also help with conflict, grief, stress management, body-image, and trauma.
+Counseling can be beneficial for those interested in getting the most out of their life by taking responsibility, improving self-awareness, and working toward positive change.

 Do I really need counseling?

-Life is full of challenging situations, and while you may have been able to work through other difficulties you have faced, there's nothing wrong with seeking extra support when you need it.
+Life is full of challenging situations.
+While you may have been able to work through other difficulties, there's nothing wrong with seeking extra support.
 In fact, counseling is for people who have enough self-awareness to realize they need a helping hand.
 That is something to be commended.
-When you seek counseling, you are taking responsibility by accepting where you are in life and making a commitment to improve the situation.
+When you seek counseling, you are taking responsibility by accepting where you are and making a commitment to improve the situation.

 How can counseling help me?

-Participating in counseling can offer a variety of benefits.
+Counseling offers a variety of potential benefits.
 The process can provide support, problem-solving skills, and coping skills - all of which are tools you can use to redirect damaging patterns and overcome challenges you may face.
 Many people find counseling to be a tremendous asset in managing personal growth, interpersonal relationships, family concerns, and daily challenges.
-Counseling can provide a fresh perspective on a difficult problem or point you in the direction of a solution.
+It can bring about fresh perspectives and help move you in the direction of a possible solution.
 The benefits you obtain depend on how well you use the process and put into practice what you learn.
 Some of the benefits available from therapy include:

 -Learning how to be your most authentic self